 TIP #6 – REVIEW YOUR SYSTEM

 There will be times when you’ll need to review your wardrobe organisation if you want to keep your wardrobe organised.
-Life changes such as becoming a mother or switching career will probably lead you to wear different types of clothes and hence to declutter and organise your wardrobe around your new lifestyle.
+Life changes such as becoming a mother or switching careers will probably lead you to wear different types of clothes and hence to declutter and organise your wardrobe around your new lifestyle.

 At the core of any organised space, including a wardrobe, are simple systems supported by strong habits.
-That’s the philosophy I use when working with my clients and that explains why most of my them are able to keep their home organised in the long run – unless of course they’re dealt with a big life change.
+That’s the philosophy I use when working with my clients and that explains why most of them are able to keep their home organised in the long run – unless of course they’re dealt with a big life change.

 - Confidently declutter your wardrobe without regretting any decisions

 - Create a functional yet aesthetically pleasing wardrobe for your clothes, shoes, handbags and more